The Initial Setup Wizard helps onboarding specialists guide managers through key configuration steps for the WorkEasy platform.

 Overtime rules (OT1): Sets conditions for when regular overtime applies, such as weekly limits or consecutive workdays.

-Double overtime rules (OT2): Defines additional thresholds for double overtime, such as working on a seventh consecutive day.
+Double overtime rules (OT2): Defines additional thresholds for double overtime, such as consecutive workdays.

 Threshold values: Administrators can input the number of hours after which overtime and double overtime begin.